liuyz0/FOCUS/README.md

 ## MNIST

 We found that small batch sizes (larger noise in gradient) indeed lead to Signum outperforming Adam in MNIST classification (above figure, panels c and d).
 The code for this is in ['./MNIST'](./MNIST/).
+See detailed explainations of the code in Appendix.

 ## GPT-2